-Dr. David Vorp is the John A. Swanson Professor of Bioengineering, with secondary appointments in the Departments of Cardiothoracic Surgery, Surgery, and the Clinical & Translational Sciences Institute at the University of Pittsburgh.
-In addition, he is the Associate Dean for Research, Swanson School of Engineering.
+Dr. David Vorp is the John A. Swanson Professor of Bioengineering, with secondary appointments in the Departments of Cardiothoracic Surgery, Surgery, Mechanical Engineering & Materials Science, Chemical & Petroleum Engineering, and the Clinical & Translational Sciences Institute at the University of Pittsburgh.
+In addition, he is the Senior Associate Dean for Research & Facilities.
 He also serves as a Director of the Center for Vascular Remodeling and Regeneration, the Co-Director of the Center for Medical Innovation, as well as the Director of the Vascular Bioengineering Laboratory.

 The research in Dr. Vorp’s lab focuses on the biomechanics, “mechanopathobiology,” regenerative medicine, and tissue engineering of tubular tissues and organs, predominantly the vasculature.
 He is currently studying the biomechanical progression of aortic aneurysms by modeling the mechanical forces that act on the degenerating vessel wall.
 He is developing a treatment strategy for abdominal aortic aneurysms by delivering adipose-derived mesenchymal stem cells to the periadventitial side of the aneurysm to inhibit the matrix degradation commonly seen in the disease progression and promote its regeneration.
 Lastly, he is designing a small diameter tissue engineered vascular graft to treat cardiovascular diseases.
 Here he utilizes adipose-derived mesenchymal stem cells incorporated in a biodegradable polyurethane-based scaffold (produced by the Wagner Group) that undergoes substantial in vivo remodeling to develop a native-like blood vessel.
 Dr. Vorp has published more than 114 peer-reviewed research manuscripts and multiple proceedings papers and book chapters.
 His research has been supported by nearly $9 million in funding as principal investigator (PI), and an additional $4 million as collaborating investigator, from foundation and federal agencies, including the American Heart Association (AHA) and the National Institutes of Health (NIH), Whitaker Foundation, Pittsburgh Foundation, and other sources.
 He has several patents in the field of vascular bioengineering and is a co-founder of the start-up Neograft Technologies, Inc., a company that applies technology developed in Dr. Vorp’s laboratory relating to biodegradable support for arterial vein grafts.